pyushkevich/mold_helper/docs/source/mold7T.rst

 13. Exit the segmentation mode.
 You do not need to save the actual segmentation

+.. _mtl7t-mold:

 Step 3.
 Create a Reference Mold
 -------------------------------

 1. Open a terminal window.
-Make sure that the directory containing `mold_helper.sh` is in your PATH.
+Make sure that the directory containing :code:`mold_helper.sh` is in your PATH.
 You can do this by typing:

    .. code:: bash